-So, in a typical British compromise, the longstanding Church tradition of Mothering Sunday merged with the new United States custom of Mother’s Day, with the American approach held on the European date!
+So, in a typically British compromise, the longstanding Church tradition of Mothering Sunday merged with the new United States custom of Mother’s Day, with the American approach held on the European date!

 Whatever Mother’s Days roots, what is for sure is that children – and husbands of mothers – expect and are expected to pamper the special ladies in their lives on Mother’s Day, paying special attention to them and giving presents showing the esteem in which they are held.

-A visit to the Victoria & Albert Museum for the fashion minded Mother
+1. A visit to the Victoria & Albert Museum for the fashion-minded Mother

 The Manchester Tiara was made by Cartier, Paris, in 1903 to the order of Consuelo, Dowager Duchess of Manchester.
 Photo Credit: © Victoria & Albert Museum, London.

-If History is her thing then how about the Tower of London
+2. If History is her thing, then how about the Tower of London

 Tower of London – As viewed from the south side of the river including Traitors Gate and the White Tower.
 Photo credit: © Historic Royal Palaces.

-If she enjoys the Historic English Countryside then a visit to 5000 year old Stonehenge is ideal
+3. If she enjoys the Historic English Countryside, then a visit to 5000-year-old Stonehenge is ideal